• Ferry

 Go to website (Korean, English, Chinese)

-Check travel times and fares (Korean, English, Chinese, Japanese)
+Check ferry schedule and fares (Korean, English, Chinese, Japanese)

 Donghae Port International Passenger Terminal